minibits-cash/minibits_wallet/README.md

 - This wallet should be used for research purposes only.
 - The wallet is a beta version with incomplete functionality and both known and unknown bugs.
 - Do not use it with large amounts of ecash.
 - The ecash stored in the wallet is issued by the mint.
-You trust the mint to back it with bitcoin until you transfer your holdings to another bitcoin Lightning wallet.
+You trust the mint to back it with bitcoin until you transfer your holdings to another bitcoin lightning wallet.
-- The Cashu protocol that the wallet implements has not yet received extensive review or testing so far.
+- The Cashu protocol that the wallet implements has not yet received extensive review or testing.

 # Minibits Wallet

-Minibits is an e-cash wallet with a focus on performance and usability.
-Cash is issued by mints and backed by Bitcoin via the [Cashu](https://cashu.space) protocol and Lightning Network.
+Minibits is an ecash and lightning wallet with a focus on ease of use and security.
+Ecash is issued by mints and backed by Bitcoin via the [Cashu](https://cashu.space) protocol and Lightning Network.
+Ecash is cash-like yet digital token with cheap and instant transfers and high privacy guarantees.

 ## Roadmap